Jump to main content Jump to footer Skip navigation Jump to navigation start

 • two recent passport-sized colour photographs, size 3.5 x 4.5 cm (according to the EU and ICAO criteria for passport photos) not older than 6 months

-• photocopy of your valid travel document with all pages (original must be shown)
+• Copy of the valid passport with all pages (original must be presented)

 • confirmation of the award of a scholarship by the OeAD